-"When you have a dog...in your life, you are truly blessed for that close kind of bond that you won't find anywhere else"
+"When you have a dog in your life, you are truly blessed for that close kind of bond that you won't find anywhere else"

-over 25 years.
-Serving as a New York State certified Critical Care Technician providing advanced life support level care, Tom has extensive field experience in both urban and suburban settings having been assigned to high crime, high call volume response areas in the New York City and Long Island regions.
+Paws N Claws 911 is owned and operated by Tom Rinelli, a thirty plus year seasoned veteran of pre-hospital emergency medical services.
+Serving as a New York State certified emergency medical care provider, Tom has extensive field experience in both urban and suburban settings having been assigned to high crime, high call volume response areas in the New York City and Long Island regions for over twenty years.

 With a background providing training in the classroom setting as well as a field training instructor and preceptor, Tom has received numerous life saving awards, commendations and other accolades.
 In 2012, he was honored by the Suffolk County Regional EMS Council with the "EMS Leadership Award for 2011" for the creation, development and moderation of an innovative in-house training program that trained over sixty new field providers in a two year period while maintaining a 100% pass rate for those who sought certification as a New York State Emergency Medical Technician.

-Tom, as a lifelong dog lover/owner has taken his vast education, training and field experience as an advanced level emergency medical care provider and educator treating two legged patients to four legged patients by adapting his highly interactive, hands-on teaching style to educate pet parents and pet care professionals in
+Tom, as a lifelong dog lover/owner has taken his vast education, training and field experience as a seasoned pre-hospital emergency medical care provider and educator treating two legged patients to four legged patients by adapting his highly interactive, hands-on teaching style to educate pet parents and pet care professionals in

 thyroid cancer in 2008 and required surgery (which was beyond my scope of practice).
 With this in mind, I established Paws N Claws 911 to educate, train and empower pet parents, pet care professionals and those charged with the care of pets so that you WILL know what to do in an emergency and will NEVER